ehyoo/eas499-db-bench/README.md

 ## Premise
 Despite NoSQL databases taking a significant role in modern data management, it is unclear what they are truly capable of and under what conditions they excel or fall behind.
-We present some modern tests that seek to simulate some queries that might occur.
+We present some tests that seek to simulate some queries that might occur.

 ## The Data Model
 To test this, we create a simple e-commerse data model.
 We have three main models: the user, the